learn-co-curriculum/phase-1-fetch-lab/README.md

 The returned response should be converted to JSON.
 Then, it should call the second function, `renderBooks()`, passing in the JSON-ified data as the argument.
-To check if you have done this correctly, open up the index.html page of this lab and you should see a list of Game Of Thrones titles on your webpage.
+To check if you have done this correctly, open up the index.html page of this lab; you should see a list of Game Of Thrones titles on your webpage.

 > **NOTE**: The tests in this lab need to access the `fetch()` request you will
 > create inside `fetchBooks()`.
 In order to give them access, write your